aroccon/MHIT36_mixedp/README.md

 * 2048 x 2048 x 2048 |  64 x A100@Leonardo  | 330 ms/timestep
 * 4096 x 4096 x 4096 | 256 x A100@Leonardo  | 780 ms/timestep

-Phase-field introduces about 20% of overhead compared to NS only.
+Phase-field introduces about 20% of overhead compared to NS only

 Max resolution tested: 4096^3

 Max number of GPUs used: 512 (Leonardo) and 1024 (MN5)

 ## Validation